Sand art and play: Sand raking and beach murals

-Sand raking is performed on a sandy beach where the artist rakes the dry top layer of sand, exposing the wet underlayer to create light-and-dark contrasts.
+Sand raking is performed on a sandy beach where the artist creates patterns by raking the sand.
+The resulting light-and-dark contrast is caused by differences in light reflection: smooth surfaces reflect light more directly, while raked sand scatters light, making it appear darker.
 Usually the designs are quite large and are similar to man-made art crop circles.
 The designs are ephemeral, and wash away with the next tide.
 Some notable artists working in this medium include Andres Amador, Sean Corcoran and Marc Treanor.